rhysmoggs/ms4-morgan-and-co/README.md

 The buttons predominantly serve as triggers for users to achieve something they wish.
 An action is called on those buttons and are linked on the back-end.

-The buttons have an uniform and simple design to create consistency in their functions and to make it easy for the user to understand and use the website.
+The buttons have a uniform and simple design to create consistency in their functions and to make it easy for the user to understand and use the website.
-Buttons are either green, white or black, with the 'Edit' and 'Remove' buttons reserved for blue and red respecitbely, a choice purposefully made so that they stand out amongst the normal links and buttons.
+Buttons are either green, white or black, with the 'Edit' and 'Remove' buttons reserved for blue and red respectively, a choice purposefully made so that they stand out amongst the normal links and buttons.

 <img src="docs/screenshots/buttons.png">